verrazzano/docs/content/en/docs/concepts/VerrazzanoMultiCluster.md

 ---
-title: "Verrazzano in a Multicluster Environment"
+title: "Verrazzano in a multicluster environment"
-linkTitle: Verrazzano in a Multicluster Environment
+linkTitle: Verrazzano in a multicluster environment
 weight: 1
 draft: false
 ---